camunda-community-hub/micronaut-zeebe-client/README.md

 |                       | .ca-certificate-path              | default store       | Path to a root CA certificate to be used instead of the certificate in the default keystore.                                  |

 # 🏆Advanced Topics

+## Monitoring
+Adding a health endpoint for monitoring purposes in a cloud environment can be achieved by adding the dependency:

+`runtimeOnly 'io.micronaut:micronaut-management'`

+The health endpoint can be retrieved by calling `GET` on `/health`

+NOTE: If you don't need a health endpoint you can safely remove the runtime dependency `runtime("netty")` from your project.
+The application will then run as a CLI application without the embedded server.

 ## GraalVM